All your frequently asked questions when renting a property answered, including information about rent guarantors, referencing and deposits.

 When can my landlord enter the property?

-A landlord has to give the tenant notice before entering the property, unless it’s an emergency.
+A landlord has to give a tenant 24 hours notice in writing before entering the property, unless it's an emergency.

 What if I want to end the tenancy?

-If you are tied into a fixed term contract, you will be liable for the rent until the fixed term is finished.
-If you are no longer in a fixed term contract (ie. a rolling contract) your tenancy agreement will define the notice you need to give.
+If you are within the initial fixed term of a tenancy agreement, you will be liable to keep paying the rent until the fixed term is finished.
+If you are no longer within the fixed term of the agreement (i.e. a rolling contract or "statutory periodic tenancy") the original tenancy agreement will define the notice you need to give.

 What if I can't pay my rent?